Scheduled MonumentsWalesCastell Bronllys

 What is Castell Bronllys?

-Castell Bronllys is a Norman motte-and-bailey castle situated in the valley of the River Usk near Brecon in Powys, Wales.
+Castell Bronllys is a medieval motte-and-bailey castle situated in Breconshire, Wales, constructed during the Norman period following the Anglo-Norman penetration of South Wales in the late eleventh century.
 It is designated a Scheduled Ancient Monument by Cadw under reference BR008.

 What period does Castell Bronllys date from?

 Castell Bronllys dates from the medieval period, and is classified as a castle.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Who is responsible for protecting Castell Bronllys?